 Benefits and risks of the Inspire device

-Data indicates that the Inspire device eliminates sleep apnea or significantly reduces snoring and daytime sleepiness.
+Data indicate that the Inspire device reduces sleep apnea by an average of 79% and significantly reduces snoring and daytime sleepiness.
 In addition to daytime tiredness and irritability, people with sleep apnea are at higher risk for stroke, type 2 diabetes, metabolic syndrome and liver problems.
 Other complications of sleep apnea can include memory problems, mood disorders, heart attacks and heart rhythm disorders.

-Once you have Inspire therapy, you should not have an MRI.
-The magnetic fields of MRI scanners can cause harm to components of the Inspire system and may also cause tissue damage.
+Once you have Inspire therapy, you may still be able to have an MRI.
 It is best to discuss your options with your doctor if an MRI is suggested.
 Alternative imaging technologies such as CT, ultrasound or others may be most suitable for you.

 What happens during Inspire sleep apnea treatment?

 Those who qualify for Inspire will require a minor outpatient procedure.
 The physician implants the small nerve stimulator device and battery pack under the skin in the chest.
 One electronic lead, or wire, connects the device to the nerve that stimulates the tongue.
 The other lead connects to a space in the ribs near the diaphragm.
 Once connected, the device monitors the patient's breathing.
 The device sends an impulse to the tongue during every breath while sleeping, keeping the airway open for oxygen.